wapisani/ResearchComputing_TipOfTheWeek/README.md

 Disclaimer
 ----------

 The scripts, tools, utilities, procedures, etc., included in this repository were written by and have been tested at Michigan Technological University to help our researchers.
-These are published, often periodically, as **Tip of The Week**, at
+These are published, often periodically, as **Tip of The Week** at

   http://hpc.mtu.edu/tips/